Apple tipped to release first AR headset in late 2022

 The report claims that the prototype headset has sailed through the second phase of testing and is expected to enter mass-production in the second quarter of 2022, before hitting stores in the latter half of the year.

-Apparently the high-end device will cost around $2000 and contain a camera and laser optical sensor.
+Apparently the high-end device will cost around $2000 (around £1500, AU$2750) and contain a camera and laser optical sensor.
 It won't be a standalone device – users will need to connect it to an iPhone via Bluetooth.

 As for the design, the report tips the headset to be made from a "high-strength, lightweight magnesium alloy material".
 Weighing around 100-110g, it should be lighter (and less migraine-inducing) than rivals.